heyronhay/self/README.md

 * Platform agnostic - other than the wrapper script, everything is in the docker image, and can be run on any platform that supports docker
 * Amenable to container workflows - since the application is container based already, using it in various container environments is more straightforward (k8s, docker-compose, docker swarm, etc)
 * Strangler pattern for refactoring - single point of entry can redirect to legacy scripts
+* Security - using credentials for Docker Hub allows only those with access to pull the application.
+Using another service could give more fine grained control (IAM in AWS docker registry, for instance)

 ### Downsides
 * Need Docker - Not a big deal on Linux, but there are some maintenance issues with Mac/Windows due to the need to how docker is run (in a VM) on those platforms.